Suggested links

 We become closer to a cure for mesothelioma each year as scientists study newer treatments like vaccines and how to improve existing ones.

-Vaccines are currently not a full mesothelioma cure, but studies have suggested that they can greatly improve patients’ overall survival rates and quality of life.
+Vaccines are currently not a full mesothelioma cure, but studies have suggested that they can greatly improve patients’ survival time and quality of life.

 What is the new drug for mesothelioma?